alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_docker_image.md

 * [Docker Trusted Registry](https://docs.docker.com/datacenter/dtr/2.1/guides/) [external page] servers
 * Docker registries that require authentication

-Pushing local Docker images isn't supported.
+Pushing local Docker images is not supported.

 To deploy an app using a Docker image stored in Docker Hub via CF cli: